spinnaker/spinnaker.github.io/guides/tutorials/codelabs/azure-vmss-source-to-prod/index.md

 > NOTE: It will take approximately 15 minutes to provision the two loadbalancers.

-## 4. Create the Continuous Delivery pipeline
+## 4. Create the continuous delivery pipeline

 In this section you will create a Spinnaker pipeline that will bake the image from a Jenkins build then deploy it to test.